MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d-disaggregated.md

 You can deploy a disaggregated S2D cluster by provisioning a cluster running Hyper-V hosts, and a separate storage cluster running scale-out file server (SOFS) with S2D.

-You can't currently enable S2D in a hyper-converged deployment on a Hyper-V cluster deployed from bare metal computers with the Nano operating system.

 > [!NOTE]

 > You must enable S2D before adding the storage provider to VMM.